mouseless/baked/unreleased.md

 - `usePathBuilder` now has a `buildDetailed` overload
 - `ListIsDataTableUxFeature` now detects async methods when generating actions for data tables
+- The file-based routing feature is set to `true` by default.
+A page under `/pages` is no longer required

 ## Bugfixes